-511 Anatomy and Physiology of Animals (3) CSU Lecture 3 hours
+511 Anatomy and Physiology of Animals (3) CSU

 Provides a basic study of the facts and principles of animal life.
 Includes detailed reference to the anatomy and physiology of domestic animals.
 Comparative anatomy and physiology is included.

 512 Anatomy and Physiology of Animals Laboratory (1) CSU